egerong/text-to-speech-worker/README.md

 This repository contains Estonian multi-speaker neural text-to-speech synthesis workers that process requests from RabbitMQ.

-The project is developed by the [NLP research group](https://tartunlp.ai) at the [University of Tartu](https://ut.ee).
+The project is developed by the [Institute of Estonian Language](https://www.eki.ee) and is based on the work of the [NLP research group](https://tartunlp.ai) at the [University of Tartu](https://ut.ee).

-Speech synthesis can also be tested in our [demo](https://www.neurokone.ee/).
+Speech synthesis can also be tested in our [demo](https://www.eki.ee/heli).

 ## Models

-[The releases section](https://github.com/TartuNLP/text-to-speech-worker/releases) contains the model files or their download instructions.
+[The releases section](https://github.com/egerong/text-to-speech-worker/releases) contains the model files or their download instructions.
 If a release does not specify the model information, the model from the previous release can be used.
 We advise always using the latest available version to ensure best model quality and code compatibility.